 Try not to get caught up on what you “should have done” because that can increase anxiety, and will demotivate you from acting on what we need to get done.

-Following a year like 2020, it is understandable to feel a level of dread when we are approaching a Self Assessment tax return, take a moment to remind yourself of previous times where you started off unsure and anxious and you got it done.
+It is understandable to feel a level of dread when we are approaching a Self Assessment tax return.
+Take a moment to remind yourself of previous times when you started off unsure and anxious and you got it done.

 Some of us have developed a negative association with filing taxes.
 As a result of this, when the topic arises we will start avoiding what needs to be done for as long as possible.
 Avoid avoidance.
 Procrastination leads to heightened and delayed anxiety.
 However, with most fears, the anticipation is often worse than the actual thing.